Rethinking Economic Futures for Africa

 The Network is organised around thematic research streams, each addressing a distinct dimension of institutional and economic life across African societies.

-How curricula, pedagogy, and assessment shape reasoning, confidence, and agency in postcolonial educational settings.
+How curricula, pedagogy, and institutional design shape reasoning, confidence, and agency across educational settings.

 Embedded tenure, stewardship, and resource-use logics in environmental governance and climate adaptation.